 In general, tulsi should be avoided by women trying to conceive, pregnant and breastfeeding women, people diagnosed with hypothyroidism, and those planning to undergo surgery.
 If you have diabetes, consult a doctor before consuming tulsi ras because it interferes with blood sugar levels.

-This list of tulsi plant uses shows the goodness of tulsi and demonstrates just how versatile and useful the tulsi plant is.
+This list of tulsi plants uses shows the goodness of tulsi and demonstrates just how versatile and useful the tulsi plant is.
 Read Ritandhara Mishra’s post on the benefits of tulsi leaves in Hindi and learn how to make tulsi tea with this tulsi tea recipe.

 Use the sacred Tulsi herb daily and lay the first step towards a healthier and happier life.
 If you liked this information on how to use tulsi leaves, tulsi juice and tulsi tea to boost your health, share this post and leave a comment below.